 The United States Dollar (USD)

 The United States Dollar (USD) is unarguably one of the strongest currencies in the world today.
-It is accepted in most parts of the world as a means of payment of services or transactions carried but online and offline.
+It is accepted in most parts of the world as a means of payment for services or transactions carried out online and offline.
 A hundred Cents make up a Dollar, and the symbols of Cent and Dollar respectively are (¢) and $.
 The code for the United States Dollar is USD.

 Some other countries also make use of the Dollar as their official currency but their value and exchange rates are quite different from that of the United States Dollar.
 Examples of such countries include; Ecuador, Zimbabwe, Canada, East Timor, Palau, Federated States of Micronesia, Panama, Turks and Caicos Island, Marshall Island, El Salvador, Caribbean Netherlands, British Virgin Islands, etc. One good fact about the United States Dollar is that it has an inflation rate of 0,10%.